3KUdelta/Futaba-VFD-16bit_ESP32/README.md

 the 8bit display needs additionally:

-- en    = solder blob to shoren with 5V
+- en    = solder blob to shorten with +5V
 - reset = must be set high (3.3V) to work - ground to be resetted